material-components/material-components-ios/contributing/alpha_components.md

 ## Alpha component

 This component is an [alpha component](../../contributing/alpha_components.md).
-This means the API is subject to change without notice.
+This means the API is subject to change without notice and without incrementing major/minor version numbers.
 To use this component, you must manually clone the material-components-ios repo and add the following to your Podfile:

     pod 'MaterialComponentsAlpha', :path => 'path/to/material-components-ios'
 ```